aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.33.0 (2016-12-21 06:01 UTC)
+* KinesisFirehose (3.3.1.0)
+	* API Update for KinesisFirehose:  Processing feature enables users to process and modify records before Amazon Firehose delivers them to destinations.
+* Route53 (3.3.3.0)
+	* API Update for Route53 : enum updates for eu-west-2 and ca-central-1
+* StorageGateway (3.3.1.0)
+	* API Update for StorageGateway: File gateway is a new mode in the AWS Storage Gateway that support a file interface into S3, alongside the current block-based volume and VTL storage.
+File gateway combines a service and virtual software appliance, enabling you to store and retrieve objects in Amazon S3 using industry standard file protocols such as NFS.
+The software appliance, or gateway, is deployed into your on-premises environment as a virtual machine (VM) running on VMware ESXi.
+The gateway provides access to objects in S3 as files on a Network File System (NFS) mount point.

 ### 3.3.32.0 (2016-12-20 00:59 UTC)
 * ApplicationDiscoveryService (3.3.1.0)
 	* API Update for ApplicationDiscoveryService : Adds new APIs to group discovered servers into Applications with get summary and neighbors.
 Includes additional filters for ListConfigurations and DescribeAgents API.